-Calendar for the implementation of the Emerald Network 2011-2020
+Appendix 12: Calendar for the implementation of the Emerald Network 2011-2020

 Timing Strategic issues Phase I Phase II Phase III 2011-2012 Update Res.
 6 (1998) and Res.
-4 (1996); Submission to the Standing Negotiation of a Pilot projects for Tunisia; Implementation of a second pilot project for Morocco; Feasibility analysis for a second pilot project in Turkey and/or possible planning for completion of Phase I; Negotiation of completion of Phase I in Bosnia-Herzegovina Completion of Phase I for Armenia, Azerbaijan, Georgia and Moldova through the ENP project by the end of 2011; Fulfilment of 80 % of Phase I for Ukraine; Fulfilment of at least 50 % of Phase I for Belarus and the European part of the Russian Federation; Completion of Phase I for Switzerland, Norway and Iceland; Negotiations for the identification of sites in the countries which have not been participating in the pilot project's programme: Andorra, Liechtenstein, Monaco, Kazakhstan (the European part).
-Assessment of proposed Emerald sites in 6 West-Balkan countries: Albania, Bosnia-Herzegovina, Croatia, Montenegro, "the former Yugoslav Republic of Macedonia" and Serbia; gap analysis; Negotiation with West-Balkan countries concerning possible designation of new ASCIs; Start of assessment of proposed Emerald sites for Armenia, Azerbaijan, Georgia and Moldova (2012); Start pre-evaluation of the first set of proposed Emerald sites for countries asking for it (Switzerland, Norway,) 2013-2014 Finalisation of collection of background information on species and habitats Continuation of the pilot project in Tunisia; Completion of the Emerald Network in Morocco; Implementation of a full Emerald Completion of the assessment of the proposed Emerald sites in Armenia, Azerbaijan, Moldova and Georgia Start of assessment of proposed sites in Belarus, the Russian Federation Official designation of the Emerald Network in the West-Balkan Implementation of management, monitoring and reporting tools in the West-Balkan area.
+4 (1996); Submission to the Standing Committee at its 31st and 32nd meeting (2011-2012), according to timely presented proposals.
+Collection of background information on presence and distribution of species and habitats in collaboration with EEA.
+Development of guidelines on management, monitoring and reporting tools in line with existing Natura 2000's tools.
+Negotiation of a Pilot projects for Tunisia; Implementation of a second pilot project for Morocco; Feasibility analysis for a second pilot project in Turkey and/or possible planning for completion of Phase I; Negotiation of completion of Phase I in Bosnia-Herzegovina Completion of Phase I for Armenia, Azerbaijan, Georgia and Moldova through the ENP project by the end of 2011; Fulfilment of 80 % of Phase I for Ukraine; Fulfilment of at least 50 % of Phase I for Belarus and the European part of the Russian Federation; Completion of Phase I for Switzerland, Norway and Iceland; Negotiations for the identification of sites in the countries which have not been participating in the pilot project's programme: Andorra, Liechtenstein, Monaco, Kazakhstan (the European part).
+Assessment of proposed Emerald sites in 6 West-Balkan countries: Albania, Bosnia-Herzegovina, Croatia, Montenegro, "the former Yugoslav Republic of Macedonia" and Serbia; gap analysis; Negotiation with West-Balkan countries concerning possible designation of new ASCIs; Start of assessment of proposed Emerald sites for Armenia, Azerbaijan, Georgia and Moldova (2012); Start pre-evaluation of the first set of proposed Emerald sites for countries asking for it (Switzerland, Norway,) 2013-2014 Finalisation of collection of background information on species and habitats of European interest.
+Drafting and Continuation of the pilot project in Tunisia; Completion of the Emerald Network in Morocco; Implementation of a full Emerald project in Turkey; Completion of Phase I for Belarus, the Completion of the assessment of the proposed Emerald sites in Armenia, Azerbaijan, Moldova and Georgia Start of assessment of proposed sites in Belarus, the Russian Federation and Ukraine in coordination with the evaluation for sites in Moldova and Official designation of the Emerald Network in the West-Balkan Implementation of management, monitoring and reporting tools in the West-Balkan area.